Breast cancer survivors also at increased risk for developing heart disease

 heart tattoo

-According to WebMD, the 10-year risk of a serious cardiovascular event was at least as high as the risk of breast cancer for 78% of women, Dr. Aditya Bardia of Johns Hopkins and colleagues reported at the ASCO Breast Cancer Symposium.
+The 10-year risk of a serious cardiovascular event was at least as high as the risk of breast cancer for 78% of women, Dr. Aditya Bardia of Johns Hopkins and colleagues reported at the ASCO Breast Cancer Symposium.

-Dr. Rowan Chlebowski of Harbor-UCLA Medical Center in Los Angeles and chair of the session where the results were presented, said this link is a consistent message emerging in breast oncology. ”Breast cancer patients need more attention to cardiovascular health regardless of their risk level,” he said.
-“We need more interaction with cardiologists.”
+Dr. Rowan Chlebowski of Harbor-UCLA Medical Center in Los Angeles and chair of the session where the results were presented, said this link is a consistent message emerging in breast oncology:

 This may mean referrals of high-risk patients for appropriate management, Dr. Bardia added.
-But counselling about risk reduction strategies common to cardiology and oncology, such as physical activity, may help avoid both hazards, he suggested.
+But counseling about risk reduction strategies common to cardiology and oncology, such as physical activity, may help avoid both hazards, he suggested.

 Cardiovascular disease risk was more likely to be the predominant concern for women who had low grade tumours, small breast tumours, node negative disease, and early stage breast cancer.